annotifyapp/annotifyapp.github.io/Reading.md

 ---

-We mostly read as a break from work ... but we try to speedread *with serious, critical intention.*
+We mostly read as a break from *work* or writing code to build MLops pipelines or analyzing data ... but we try to speedread *with serious, critical* ***intention.*** By reading with *intention* we mean that we are consciously trying read a lot better, in order to read faster and understand more. ***We read to discern author's intent.***

 # Reading Lists

 Our aim with this listing is to never have to think about our next list of items to read/annotate ... we want to have roughly 125 good workout ideas in the hopper, to have 25 that we work on at least once a month, to have five that we touch once a week and to have ONE main one that we are focusing on getting right.

-1) Newsreader; pre-print archives
+1) Newsreader, like Newsblur or others, set up to read RSS feeds from pre-print archives

-2) Classics and Classic commentary
+2) Classics and more importantly commentary on the classics

-3) Peer-reviewed Scientific Journals
+3) Old school peer-reviewed scientific journals, usually this is limited to abstracts.

-4) Poetry
+4) Poetry ... to put the brain in a the blender and juice it.

-5) Martial arts, self-defense
+5) Martial arts, self-defense ... but only if we also roll on the mats

-6) Sculpture, particularly landsculpting
+6) Sculpture, particularly landsculpting or messing up the lawn

-7) Writing on prayer, lojong, meditation
+7) Ancient writings on prayer, lojong, meditation ... to think like a 5000-year old human.

-8) Art, artists, art history
+8) Art, artists, art history ... like poetry except visual ... and gets us in the mood to lop an ear off.

-9) Architecture, particularly parks and green spaces
+9) Architecture, particularly parks and green spaces ... or grain elevators

-10) Ecosystems, nature,
+10) Ecosystems, nature, pond scum

 11) Physics